outtime1/netify.github.io/SSWK3.md

 | ![Bjorns account reset](/assets/jim.png) |
 | I reset Jim's Password by looking him up and finding his brothers middle name. |

  I cracked viewing another users basket by logging in as two accounts, this confuses the site and registers that you are one user when you are currently acting as another..

+### I completed the presentation deliverable and then presented it with my group on the 13th of February.

 | --- |
 | ![XSS Presentation](/assets/XSS1.png) |